apigee/consumer-data-standards-au/README.md

 The standards mandate that a token be used only once, so you'll need to generate a new token for each request.
 The Postman collection includes a helper request to generate a compliant JWT header and body.
 You can use your own scripts or public tools to generate the JWT Token.

+The reference implementation also includes an optional solution that utilises Apigee Analytics capabilities to return actual metrics.
+For more details see its associated [README.md](./src/additional-solutions/metrics-service/README.md)

 ## Shared Flows